 This identity, out of the one and into the one and with the one, is the source and fountainhead and breaking forth of glowing love. – Meister Eckhart

 The nobler things are, the greater and the more universal.
 Love is noble because it is universal.
 It seems hard to do as our Lord commands and love our fellow Christians as ourselves.
 The common run of men generally say we should love them for the good [in them] for which we love ourselves.
 Not so.
 We should love them exactly the same as ourselves, and that is not difficult.
-Properly considered, love is more a reward [gained for ourselves] than a gift [to another].
+Properly considered, love is more a reward [to us] than a gift [to another].
 The command seems hard, but the reward is desirable.
 Whoever loves God as he ought and must (whether he would or not), and as all creatures love Him, he must love his fellow man as himself, rejoicing in his joys as his own joys, and desiring his honour as much as his own honour, and loving a stranger as one of his own.
 This way a man is always joyful, honoured and advantaged, just as if he were in heaven, and so he has more joy than if he rejoiced only in his own good.
 And you should know in truth that if you take more pleasure in your own honour than in that of another, that is wrong.
 (Sermon Forty)

 Sermon Forty Three

 There is a big difference between God’s love and our love.
 We only love in so far as we find God in what we love.
 Even if I had sworn it, I could not love anything but goodness.
 But God loves in so far as He is good (not that He could find anything in man to love but His own goodness), and in so far as we are in Him and His love.
 That is His gift, that is the gift of His love, that we are in Him and “dwell in wisdom”.